Web BSIT Courses

 WBIT 4112.
 Systems Acquisition, Integration and Implementation (3-0-3) Prerequisites: WBIT 3110, WBIT 3200, and WBIT 4520 with a grade of C or better.
 Most IT applications used by organizations are configured from components that have been purchased from third-party vendors.
 This includes both hardware components and, increasingly, software components.
 In this course, students will study the component acquisition process, and methods and techniques for integrating these components into an existing IT infrastructure.

 WBIT 4120.
 Human-Computer Interaction (3-0-3) Prerequisites: WBIT 2311 and WBIT 3400 with a grade of C or better.
 The emphasis of this course is on fundamentals of human-machine interfaces, both cognitive and physical.
 Learning styles and effects of short-term memory on cognition and reaction will affect hardware and software development.
 Students will design a prototype interface.

 WBIT 4520.
-Information Assurance and Security (3-0-3) Prerequisite: WBIT 3510 with a grade of C or better.
-Classes may be taken concurrently.
+Information Assurance and Security (3-0-3) Prerequisite or Corequisite: WBIT 3510 with a grade of C or better.
 This course is an introduction to information assurance and security in computing.
 Topics include computer, network (distributed) system and cyber security, digital assets protection, data backup and disaster recovery, encryption, cryptography, computer virus, firewalls, terrorism and cyber crimes, legal, ethical and professional issues, risk management, information security design, implementation and maintenance.